-Randy Thieben and his company reach millions of people via satellite transmission.
+Randy Thieben Productions has reached millions of people via satellite transmission.
 Half of the American public, approximately 130 million people, look to television for all of their news.
 They do not read newspapers or news magazines.
 They are not reached through words, but through pictures, video footage and broadcast interviews.
 To reach this massive audience, many companies participate in Satellite Media Tours (SMTs) to deliver their messages in a timely, credible and cost-effective way.

 - Regular traveling media tours are expensive and time consuming.